bayinfosys/bayinfosys.github.io/_posts/2026-01-01-86-structuring-ml-projects.md

 Instrumentation at deployment captures whether the drift is related to unseen data (new training required) or trend changes which are normal seasonality in the process.

 This is where an ML project's timeline is often under-estimated.
-The most effective projects ship a basic model into production quickly, tolerate some level of poor performance to exercise the monitoring and retraining process; and then optimise the Iteration and Delivery steps with confidence.
+The most effective projects ship a basic model into production quickly, tolerate some level of poor performance to exercise the monitoring and retraining process, and then optimise the Iteration and Delivery steps with confidence.

 ---